 Communication tool/channel How to measure Objective Contingency plan DREAM Web site Number of monthly visits 700 Promoting the web site in Social Networks, e.g. Linked- in groups / Newsletter to target groups Duration of visits 2 min average Re-organize the website to make it easier to find relevant items.
-Upload more attractive content Number of downloads per month 35 for posters, flyers and newsletters 50 for public reports Foster downloads from partners Number of references from external web pages 20 (excluding partner institutes) Contact more stakeholders and initiatives to agree on the promotion of the site Social Media: i.e. Facebook , Twitter Linkedin, You Number of members 100/200 Share the group dedicated to the project in already active forums about European projects.
+Upload more attractive content Number of downloads per month 35 for posters, flyers and newsletters 50 for public reports Foster downloads from partners Number of references from external web pages 20 (excluding partner institutes) Contact more stakeholders and initiatives to agree on the promotion of the site Social Media: i.e. Facebook , Twitter Number of members 100/200 Share the group dedicated to the project in already active forums about European projects.

-Communication tool/channel How to measure Objective Contingency plan Tube Google Plus Number of follower 1200/1300 Followers Increase the number of the "following" in order to increase the number of the "followers" Number of fans 500/600 Fans Share the Fan Page on already active and existing Fan Pages belonging to projects partners and send subscription requests individually.
+Communication tool/channel How to measure Objective Contingency plan Linkedin, You Tube Google Plus Number of follower 1200/1300 Followers Increase the number of the "following" in order to increase the number of the "followers" Number of fans 500/600 Fans Share the Fan Page on already active and existing Fan Pages belonging to projects partners and send subscription requests individually.
 Publications Number of submitted scientific papers 8 Encourage partners to publish papers peer-reviewed and indexed journals, Find appropriate events.
 Number of articles in industry magazines 12 Search for additional channels Attendance of events Number of attended conferences with presentations of posters 16 Find alternative events, contact organizers.
 Number of attended congresses - oral communication 20 Find alternative events, contact organizers Number of flyers to be distributed 400 Ask for permission to distribute leaflets during additional events Number of attended fairs 4 Identify further industrial fairs of interest to the project.
 Organization of events Number of workshops organized 2 Responsibilities and budget have been assigned.
 Supervise training team Number of registered people in the workshop >30 Responsibilities and budget have been assigned.
 Invite partner teams to assist Number of organized conferences 3 Responsibilities and budget have been assigned.
 Invite partner teams to assist

-Communication tool/channel How to measure Objective Contingency plan Number of registered people in the conferences 100-150 pax Invite European Commission to publish the conference programs Number of flyers to be distributed 450 Reedit flyer to explain the achievements of the project
+Communication tool/channel How to measure Objective Contingency plan Number of registered people in the conferences 100-150 рах Invite European Commission to publish the conference programs Number of flyers to be distributed 450 Reedit flyer to explain the achievements of the project

 The project dissemination effectiveness will be internally evaluated using the questionnaire provided in Annex C: Internal evaluation questionnaire.
-It will allow the members of DREAM Consortium to check the quality of the project's dissemination plan and policy and the DM to implement further actions to improve the dissemination plan.
-This questionnaire will be submitted to all the partners periodically together with the PEDR draft release (from that one foreseen at month 18 onwards), and before the related Deliverable submission to the EC.
+It will allow the members of DREAM Consortium to check the quality of the project's dissemination plan and policy and the DM to implement further actions to extend the dissemination plan.
+This questionnaire will be submitted to all the partners at the end of the project and the results will be indicate din the last release of the PEDR.